It can be challenging purchasing a new car if you are not familiar with the different types of cars.

 5. Sports cars

-This are high-performance cars with large engines.
-Most are two-seaters while being very expensive – some going for as high as one million dollars.
+These are high-performance cars with large engines.
+Most are two-seaters while being very expensive – some are going for as high as one million dollars.
 Most have V8 or V12 while generating over 500 hp.
 Depending on the model, the sports car comes with an open roof.

 These car models come with a retractable roof.
-They can have be two-seater or four-seater.
+They can be two-seaters or four-seaters.
 Some of the sports cars in the market are convertibles.